MicrosoftDocs/azure-reference-other/studio-module-reference/assign-to-clusters-deprecated.md

 |---------------|-----------------|
 |[Error 0003](errors/error-0003.md)|Exception occurs if one or more of inputs are null or empty.|

-For a list of errors specific to Studio modules, see [Machine Learning Error codes](errors/machine-learning-module-error-codes.md).
+For a list of errors specific to Studio (classic) modules, see [Machine Learning Error codes](errors/machine-learning-module-error-codes.md).

 For a list of API exceptions, see [Machine Learning REST API Error Codes](https://docs.microsoft.com/azure/machine-learning/studio/web-service-error-codes).